 How many resumes are dirty?

-The idea of manipulating how we present ourselves for personal gain is not a new phenomenon.
-From the choice of clothes, we wear to the pictures we upload on Facebook we are always projecting fabricated images of ourselves to others.
-The key distinction is where we draw the line, what is considered bendable, and what is concrete.Don’t let the fear of embellishment completely take over though.
+The concept of presenting a version of ourselves that benefits us is not a new trend.
+From the clothes we wear to the images we post on social media, we constantly project idealized versions of ourselves to others.
+However, it is crucial to draw a clear line between what can be manipulated and what is fixed in stone.Don’t let the fear of embellishment completely take over though.
 The point of a resume and the subsequent interview is to appear to be an attractive candidate to an employer.
 This demands that you highlight your accomplishmentsClick To Tweet

 Is it really a bad thing?